 Yair Shahak is chair of Frisch’s Hebrew department.
 In addition to Hebrew, he teaches Italian, Yiddish and Tanach, and is the faculty advisor for the Arabic Culture and Language club.
 From 2010-2015, he served as a full-time Instructor of Hebrew at Yeshiva University, and, in 2013 was awarded the Lillian F. and William L. Silber ProfessoroftheYearAward, an honor chosen by the student body for his “lucid explanations” and “warm, crystal-clear methodology.”
 He holds a B.A. in Jewish Studies, Music, and Hebrew Language & Literature; an M.A. in Bible; cantorial ordination from RIETS; and a Master of Music degree in Violin Performance from the Aaron Copland School of Music, where he was the recipient ofthe Adele Lerner Prize in Chamber Music.
 He is slated to receive his rabbinical ordination in 2019.
 In 2016, he made international headlines when he became the first ever American to win first place at the International Bible Contest for Adults (Chidon HaTanach HaOlami) in Jerusalem, after winning the National Bible Contest for Adults (Chidon HaTanach HaArtzi) in New York in both 2014 and 2016.
 His Tanakh-infused poetry has been published in Hador: The Hebrew Annual of America, and he has served as a cantor and scholar-in-residence at synagogues and universities in the tri-state area and beyond.

 Rabbi David Sher is a member of Frisch’s Talmud department and serves as Grade Dean for the sophomore class.
-Rabbi Sher teaches the popular senior elective in the Arab-Israel Conflict and is the Director of Israel Education and Advocacy, as he coordinates programs that increase knowledge and passion among the students towards Israel and provide them with the tools to advocate on its behalf.
-In that capacity, he has prepared and led the senior grade on their annual lobbying trip to Washington, DC.
-Rabbi Sher is also the coach of both College Bowl and the Boys’ Bowling team.
+He also serves as the Director of Israel Education and Advocacy, as he coordinates programs that increase knowledge and passion among the students towards Israel and provide them with the tools to advocate on its behalf.
+In that capacity, he has prepared and led the senior grade on their annual advocacy trip to Washington, DC.
+Rabbi Sher also serves as one of our Israel Guidance Counselors.
+He is also the faculty advisor for the Bowling Club.
 Rabbi Sher studied in Yeshivat Sha’arei Mevaseret Zion, received a BA from Yeshiva College, a Master’s in Jewish Education from the Azrieli School of Education and ordination from RIETS.
-Rabbi Sher is also the summer Rabbi of the Congregation Brothers of Israel- Ocean Ave Minyan in Long Branch, NJ.
+He has also received his MSW in Social Work from Rutgers University and is a Licensed Social Worker in the State of New Jersey.

 Mrs. Leah Shteingart is the Frisch Registered Nurse and takes care of all students’ medical needs.
 She is an RNI and an EMT, a former member of the Teaneck Volunteer Ambulance Corps and has worked in schools for over 20 years.